-We moved to a new community when pregnant with my third kiddo.
+We moved to a new community when I was pregnant with my third kid.
 As a pregnant stay-at-home mom with a two-year-old, my social calendar consisted of grocery shopping, playgroups and nap times.
 Basically, I was bored out of my mind and desperate for adult connections.
 Helping at the school was often my social event of the week.

 After seeing an inspirational bulletin board on Facebook, my friend Sarah and I decided to offer our slightly compulsive crafty brains to help beautify the school and inject some inspirational messages we wanted our kids to be exposed to.
 We approached the staff, and they were more than happy to take “decorate bulletin board” off their to-do lists.

 For another inspirational bulletin board idea click here.